rychagoal/post_recommendation_social_network/README.md

 # Recommendation System for Posts in Social Network

 Hello, everyone!
-This is my very first project focusing on machine learning and APIs.
-I hope it proves useful for those who are still learning about ML, like I am, and want to understand how ML can be implemented to solve real-world problems.
+This project is focusing on machine learning and APIs.
+I hope it proves useful for those who are still learning about ML, and want to understand how ML can be implemented to solve real-world problems.
 This project serves as an example of how to achieve this.

 ## Project Overview